How to Design & Build

 some free plans on this web site, which

-you can use to build your own ornithopter.
+you can use to build your own ornithopters.
 These are all proven

 There are a

 few things you should watch out for.
-Beware of any instructions
+Beware of any tutorials that

+materials".
 These sub-standard ornithopters will not fly.
-You should start with
+There

 is also a product called the Quest "EZ" Ornithopter, which